katacek/toggl-invoice-download/README.md

 # Toggl invoice download

 Apify actor to download invoices from [Toggl.com](https://toggl.com/) (time-tracker application).
-This actor goes to toggl.com, sign in, go to invoices, download the last one and save it to key-value store.
+This actor goes to toggl.com, signs in, goes to invoices, downloads the last one and saves it to key-value store.
-There is a possibility to upload the invoice to dropbox and send notification email - already existing actors ([dropbox upload](https://apify.com/petr_cermak/dropbox-upload), [send mail](https://apify.com/apify/send-mail)) are incorporated in the code.
+There is a possibility to upload the invoice to dropbox and send a notification email - by already existing actors ([dropbox upload](https://apify.com/petr_cermak/dropbox-upload), [send mail](https://apify.com/apify/send-mail)) incorporated in the code.

 ## Input